|Elliott Sound Products||Project 74|

 This probe is useful for any low level RF work, and simply connects to your multimeter.
 The voltage shown will not be accurate, since this is a rectifier probe, but the measurements are good enough for you to be able to determine where the RF stops, or if a stage is not giving the gain you think it should.

 That's all there is to it.
 Connect it up to your multimeter, which can be used on any suitable voltage or current range, or you can use a micro-ammeter if you happen to have one lying about.
 For use with lower frequencies (a few MHz only), C1 can be increased in value, but I would not go above 100pF.
 High voltage circuits must be treated with the utmost respect, and a 500V cap is recommended for C1 unless you know that you will never use it on a valve transmitter or receiver circuit.
+If connected to an oscilloscope, you may also be able to see amplitude modulation.

 |Copyright Notice.
 This article, including but not limited to all text and diagrams, is the intellectual property of Rod Elliott, and is Copyright © 2001.
 Reproduction or re-publication by any means whatsoever, whether electronic, mechanical or electro- mechanical, is strictly prohibited under International Copyright laws.
 The author (Rod Elliott) grants the reader the right to use this information for personal use only, and further allows that one (1) copy may be made for reference while constructing the project.
 Commercial use is prohibited without express written authorisation from Rod Elliott.|